Kevin Kouassivi-Benissan

-Kevin Daté Kouassivi-Benissan (born 25 January 1999) is a Finnish professional footballer who plays as a right-back for HJK.
+Kevin Daté Kouassivi-Benissan (born 25 January 1999) is a Finnish professional footballer who plays as a right-back for VPS in the Veikkausliiga.

 Club career

 HJK Helsinki

 Kouassivi-Benissan grew up in Helsinki, and spent his entire junior career with HJK Helsinki.
 He represented HJK youth in 2016–17 UEFA Youth League.
 After playing for the club's reserve team Klubi 04 since 2016 in second-tier Ykkönen and third-tier Kakkonen, he made his Veikkausliiga debut with the first team on 14 July 2018, at age 19, against TPS.

 Loans to Inter Turku, RoPS and Lahti

 On 2 August 2019, Kouassivi-Benissan joined RoPS on loan for the rest of the 2019 season.

 On 28 November 2019, it was announced that Kouassivi-Benissan was loaned out to Inter Turku for the 2020 season.
 He would reunite with former HJK coach José Riveiro.

 In the 2021 season, he made only six appearances in the league for HJK, as injuries limited his playing time throughout the season.

 On 17 March 2022, Kouassivi-Benissan joined Lahti on loan for the 2022 season.

 He played in 23 league matches during the season, scoring one goal.